ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/06-dynamic-arrays.md

 We will explore these tradeoffs by looking at the performance of the following small program under different resizing strategies:

-    list = new DynamicArrayList
+    stack = new ArrayStack()
-    for i = 1 to n:
+    for i in 1 .. n:
-        list.add(i)
+        stack.push(i)

-The program builds a list of length *n* by repeatedly calling $add$.
-In this case, we could have used a static array-based list of capacity $n$.
-So we would like the dynamic array-based list to have comparable performance to the static array-based list.
+The program builds a list of length *n* by repeatedly calling `push`.
+In this case, we could have used a static array-based stack of capacity $n$.
+So we would like the dynamic array-based stack to have comparable performance to the static array-based stack.
 This means that the program ought to take *linear time*.

 #### Growing by a constant amount

 What happens if we only grow the internal array by 1 element when we resize it?

-    if listSize >= internalArray.size()
+    if size >= internalArray.size()
         resizeArray(internalArray.size() + 1)

-Every time we call `add`, the internal array will be resized.
+Every time we call `push`, the internal array will be resized.
 Resizing the array takes linear time, because if the internal array has size $n$, it has to copy $n$ elements from the internal array to the new array.
 To put it another way, the loop body `newArray[i] = internalArray[i]` will